w3c/csswg-drafts/css-nesting-1/proposals.md

 <td>

 - Nesting that is not nested
+- No nesting in inline styles or other CSSStyleDeclaration contexts
 - Requires another pair of brackets
 - Requires either noisy `@nest` everywhere or cryptic ASCII syntax
 - CSSOM with (arguably) a different structure than the syntax